-Q: Do I have to be benefits-eligible to receive a flu vaccine?
+Do I have to be benefits-eligible to receive a flu vaccine?

-Q: I rarely get sick.
+I rarely get sick.
 Why should I get vaccinated?

-An annual seasonal flu vaccine is the best way to reduce your risk of getting sick with seasonal flu and spreading it to others.
+An annual seasonal flu vaccination is the best way to reduce your risk of getting sick with seasonal flu and spreading it to others.
 When more people get vaccinated against the flu, less flu can spread through the community.
 Learn more about the seasonal flu vaccine from the Centers for Disease Control.

 Where can I learn more about the flu and the flu vaccine?